mhurwi/railsapps-membership-site/README.md

 ## Stripe webhooks

-- Mount the engine for stripe_event gem
+- x Mount the engine for stripe_event gem
-- Modify the Stripe initializer
+- x Modify the Stripe initializer
-- Add an Expire Method to the User Class
+- x Add an Expire Method to the User Class
-- Send and Expiration Email
+- x Send and Expiration Email
-- Set your webhook address in your stripe account settings
+- x Set your webhook address in your stripe account settings
-- Testing a stripe webhook event
+- x Testing a stripe webhook event

 ## Deploy to heroku